PrefectHQ/prefect/docs/guides/deployment/daemonize.md

 === "`.serve`"

-    Copy your flow entrypoint file and any other files needed for your flow to run into the `/home/prefect` directory.
+    Copy your flow entrypoint Python file and any other files needed for your flow to run into the `/home` directory (or the directory of your choice).

     Here's a basic example flow:

     ```python title="my_file.py"
     from prefect import flow

     @flow(log_prints=True)
     def say_hi():